 The park has ample space accommodating many people.
 There are enough park benches.
 But unfortunately, there’s a lack of a trash bin here.
 This explains why there are irresponsible people who still throw trash on the river.

 Teras Cikapundung basic facilities are limited to toilets and a parking space for motorcycles.
 Visitors bringing their own car can park at the parking lot of Babakan Siliwangi Forest, which located nearby.

 How To Get To Teras Cikapundung

 From anywhere else in Bandung the destination is inaccessible by public transport.
 Stop a taxi instead.
-It usually takes around 30-40 minutes to get to Teras Cikapundung from any point of the city.
-Use a metered taxi to avoid scam.
+It usually takes around 30-40 minutes to get to Teras Cikapundung from any point in the city.
+Use a metered taxi to avoid scams.